Antimicrobial polymer: Classes of antimicrobial polymers

-Inherent Antimicrobial Activity
+Inherent antimicrobial activity

 Polymers with inherent antimicrobial activity include chitosan, poly-ε-lysine, quaternary ammonium compounds, polyethylenimine, and polyguanidines.
 Chitosan is a nontoxic polymer that has displayed broad-spectrum antimicrobial activity.
 The mechanism of action for chitosan includes electrostatic interaction, the chelate effect, and the hydrophobic effect.
 Electrostatic interaction is the primary initial interaction when the pH is lower, while the chelating and hydrophobic effects are the primary initial interactions when the pH is higher.
 Growth inhibition and death of fungi, bacteria, and yeasts have been seen from chitosan.
 The antimicrobial effect of chitosan is greater on fungi than yeasts and more effective on gram-negative bacteria than gram-positive bacteria.

 Poly-ε-lysine is a biodegradable, nontoxic, edible antimicrobial polymer.
 This polymer utilizes electrostatic interactions to attach to the cell wall, therefore disrupting the integrity of the cell wall.
 Poly-ε-lysine penetrates the cell wall, causing physiological damage to the cell and death.
 In comparison to a similar synthetic polymer, poly-ε-lysine is more effective against gram-positive than gram-negative bacteria.
 Poly-ε-lysine is also effective against Bacillus coagulans, Bacillus stearothermophilus, and Bacillus subtilis.

 Benzalkonium chloride, stearalkonium chloride, and cetrimonium are all quaternary ammonium compounds containing nitrogen.
 The antibacterial activity of these compounds is affected by the number of carbon atoms and the length of the nitrogen-containing chain.
-Optimal antimicrobial activity is generally seen in quaternary ammonium compounds with a long chain length, containing 8-18 carbon atoms.
-Increased activity is seen against gram-positive bacteria in polymers with a chain length of 12-14 carbon atoms, while improved activity against gram-negative bacteria is seen in polymers with a chain length of 14-16 carbon atoms.
+Optimal antimicrobial activity is generally seen in quaternary ammonium compounds with a long chain length, containing 8 to 18 carbon atoms.
+Increased activity is seen against gram-positive bacteria in polymers with a chain length of 12 to 14 carbon atoms, while improved activity against gram-negative bacteria is seen in polymers with a chain length of 14 to 16 carbon atoms.
 Polymer quaternary ammonium compounds containing nitrogen induce cell death through electrostatic interactions and the hydrophobic effect.
 This group of polymers displays limited hemolytic activity, making them advantageous for use in cosmetics and healthcare.